Staying open to simple pleasures offers opportunity for rejuvenation.

 I've always written when the ache has been great, but being dedicated to this writing project has encouraged me to write a new story about my failures.
 It also reminded me that failure is not permanent - sometimes things fail because it's just not the right time, sometimes things fail because it's not the right project, sometimes things fail because more perspective needs to be gained, and sometimes things fail because more skills need to be learned.

 Failures are things/actions that haven't gone as planned - beings/people are not failures.
-In fact, if we can take the ache of failure and turn it into growth, creativity, compassion, our humanity actually expands.
-What failure are you willing to risk in order to live more authentically?
+In fact, if we can take the ache of failure and turn it into growth, creativity, compassion, our humanity expands.

 A creative vision grounded in forgiveness, acceptance,